NileshGule/AKS-learning-series/README.md

 ![AKS resources](/Images/AKS-resources.png)

 We used `Azure Disk` to manage database state using `Persistent Volume` and `Persistent Volume Claim`.
-Finally we used `Azure Monitoring` to monitor the clsuter state and also an open source solution with `Prometheus` and `Grafana` as an alternative to Azure Monitor.
+Finally we used `Azure Monitoring` to monitor the cluster state and also an open source solution with `Prometheus` and `Grafana` as an alternative to Azure Monitor.

 Here is an example of Grafana dashboard for Kubernetes Capacity Planning
 ![AKS resources](/Images/Grafana-dashboard1.png)